Global Government Summit

 This occasion held virtually

-Hosted by Singapore
+Hosted by the Singapore Government

 The Global Government Summit, organised by Global Government Forum, is a unique annual event where the world’s most senior public servants explore the challenges faced by civil services around the world.